Shao-Group/aletsch/README.md

 `ont` (for Oxford Nanopore RNA-seq).
 Meta-Scallop will use different parameters / algorithms to process different data types.

-Meta-Scallop will try to infer the `library_type` of each individual sample using the `XS` tag stored in the input bam files.
-Also make sure that they are sorted; otherwise run `samtools` to sort it (`samtools sort input.bam > input.sort.bam`).
+Meta-Scallop requires that each input alignment file is sorted; otherwise run `samtools` to sort it (`samtools sort input.bam > input.sort.bam`).

-The assembled transcripts from all these samples will be written to `output.gtf`.
+The assembled transcripts from all these samples will be written to `output.gtf`, in standard .gtf format.

 ## Options